muratcakmak/blog.muratcakmak.github.io/_posts/2016-04-30-swift-scripting.md

 cd Desktop/Folder
 {% endhighlight %}

-To run the script, we need to have required permission to execute the file.
+We need to have required permission to execute the file.
 {% highlight shell %}
 chmod +x hello-world.swift
 {% endhighlight %}